sminez/concepts/README.md

+# Concepts
-## PythFun: LISP inspired functional programming concepts for Python
+### LISP and Haskell inspired functional programming concepts for Python

 Originally this was called **fmap** and was only an implementation of the `fmap` function for Python3.
 Now that I've been tinkering around some more I thought it'd be nice to collect a few things together: